cdbdev/debian/README.md

 # Installation guide
-This guide documents the specific steps needed after the initial installation of Debian on my Lenovo ideapad 320.
+This guide documents the specific steps needed to install Debian on my Lenovo ideapad 320.

 Download this repo with:
 wget --no-check-certificate https://github.com/cdbdev/debian-install/archive/master.tar.gz

 ## Installation media
 Go to https://cdimage.debian.org/images/unofficial/non-free/images-including-firmware/ and choose your version of Debian.
-Next, choose `amd64/iso-dvd/firmware-xxx-amd64-DVD-1.iso`.
+The iso file should be located under: `amd64/iso-dvd/firmware-xxx-amd64-DVD-1.iso`.

 Now create the installation media: